cs7org/TheaterQ/README.md

 4. Setting one qdisc of a group to stage `LOAD` or `CLEAR` will set all other members to `LOAD` and stop the Trace File replay.
 5. Pass to `syncgroup -1` to a qdisc to leave the current syncgroup.

-By default, 8 syncgroups with 8 members each are available.
-Up to 256 syncgroups with 256 members each can be configured with the kernel modules parameters `insmod theaterq syngrps=<x> syngrps_members=<y>`.
+By default, 8 syncgroups with 8 members each are available by default.
+See [Module Parameters](#module-parameters) to change these values during loading of the module.

 ## Debugging and Statistics